sprax/python/subs/README.txt

 2) Bootstrap the decoding by forward matching a few most common corpus words to their likely encodings in the cipher text, based on frequency alone.
 The words I chose for this purpose are "I", "a", "the", and "and".
-Experiments show that for actual given corpus and encrypted texts, "the" alone would have been sufficient.
+Experiments show that for the actual given corpus and encrypted text, it is enough to look for "the" and nothing else.
+3) Given the current best guess at the cipher map, partially order all the encoded words by how many unmapped letters each one contains.
+In fact, put them all in a priority queue (min heap).
-3) Given the current best guess at the cipher key, gather all the encoded words that contain exactly one letter whose inverse mapping has not yet been guessed.
-Taking each of these single-unknown cipher words in descending order of frequency, try to match it against all (or at least the most common) corpus words of the same length, also in descending order of frequency.
+4) Focus on the encoded words that contain exactly one unmapped letter each.
+Taking each one of these single-unknown cipher words in descending order of frequency, try to match it against all (or at least against all the most common) corpus words of the same length, also in descending order of frequency.
-Whenever a corpus word's letters match all the previously guessed keys of this cipher word, evaluate the map that would result from adding the implied new key mapping.
+Whenever a corpus word's letters match all the previously guessed keys for this cipher word's letters, evaluate the map that would result from adding the implied new key mapping.
 (That is, if the unguessed letter is at index j of the cipher word, try adding corpus_word[j] -> cipher_word[j] to the existing map.)
 A simple way to score the map is to count the letters in all the cipher words that would match whole corpus words when decoded with this map.
-If multiple corpus words match the single-unknown cipher words, keep the first one that gives the maximal score.
-If this maximal score is greater than score of the old best-guess map, then accept this new binding and go on to the next single-unknown cipher word.
+If multiple corpus words match this single-unknown cipher word, keep the first one that gives the maximal score.
+5) If this maximal score is greater than score of the old best-guess map, then accept this new binding and go on to the next entry in the queue.
+6) As this process of inverse-map guessing and evaluation consumes the queue, it adds keys to the map.
+This, by definition, reduces the number of unmapped letters in the words remaining in the queue.
+Thus their priorites should change.
+One could re-evaluate all the entries and re-heapify the queue every time the map changes, but in practice, lazily re-evaluating each entry only when it is popped seems adequate.
+Cipher words with zero remaining unmapped letters are discarded, naturally, and the heap will re-order itself soon enough.
+7) Repeat steps (4) through (6) until there are no more single-unknown cipher words in the queue.
+8) Using the resulting cipher map, decode the encrypted text.